brutella/swift-csv/README.md

 # swift-csv

 `swift-csv` is a stream based CSV library written in Swift.
 It uses `InputStream` to parse a CSV file and `OutputStream` to write CSV data to a file.
 This way it doesn't keep everything in memory while working with big CSV files.

-`swift-csv` also supports [BOM](https://en.wikipedia.org/wiki/Byte_order_mark) for UTF-8, UTF-16 and UTF-32 text encodings.
+It also supports [BOM](https://en.wikipedia.org/wiki/Byte_order_mark) for UTF-8, UTF-16 and UTF-32 text encodings.

 `swift-csv` is battle tested in the CSV import and export of [Finances](http://financesapp.net).

 # Features

 - Stream based CSV parser and writer
-- Complete documention
+- Complete documentation
 - Unit tested

 # Usage